 Numerical modelling of metallic melt damage in contemporary tokamaks and future fusion reactors

-The European Union recognizes fusion energy as the most promising long-term solution for clean virtually unlimited energy, with the construction of ITER and the engineering design of EU-DEMO being short-term and mid-term objectives of the EUROfusion Consortium roadmap.
-The provision of plasma-facing components (PFCs) with sufficient lifetime constitutes one of the major remaining technological challenges in the development of magnetic confinement fusion reactors.
-In ITER, currently under construction with first operation scheduled at 2025, the PFC integrity is primarily threatened by fast transient power loading owing to magnetohydrodynamic (MHD) instabilities such as edge-localized modes, vertical displacement events or major disruptions.
-In EU-DEMO, currently undergoing its conceptual design phase (2021-2027), the PFC heat load capability could be surpassed during regular plasma ramp-up/-down and undesired events such as H-L transitions, major disruptions or vertical displacement events.
-The generated metallic melt will be subject to strong plasma-induced volumetric forces that will displace the material, causing large-scale surface deformations which may severely compromise power handling.
-Hence, the reliable modelling of melt events as well as the realistic assessment of their possible consequences constitute a priority topic in contemporary fusion research.
+EU recognizes fusion energy as the most promising long-term solution for clean virtually unlimited energy, with the construction of ITER and engineering design of EU-DEMO being short-term and mid-term objectives of the EUROfusion Consortium roadmap.
+The provision of plasma-facing components (PFCs) with sufficient lifetime constitutes one of the major remaining challenges in the development of magnetic confinement fusion reactors.
+In ITER, currently under construction, PFC integrity is primarily threatened by fast transient power loading owing to magnetohydrodynamic (MHD) instabilities such as edge-localized modes, vertical displacement events or major disruptions.
+In DEMO, currently undergoing its conceptual design phase, the PFC heat load capability could be surpassed during regular plasma ramp-up/-down and undesired events such as H-L transitions, major disruptions or vertical displacement events.
+Extreme heat loads will generate metallic melts that will be subject to strong plasma-induced volumetric forces which will displace the material, causing large-scale surface deformations that may severely compromise power handling.
+Moreover, off normal events can be accompanied by the production of relativistic intense runaway electron beams that may lead to deep melting and even PFC explosion.
+Hence, the reliable modelling of melt and explosive events as well as the realistic assessment of their possible consequences constitute a priority topic in contemporary fusion research.

-The MEMOS –U code, developed and maintained by the Complex Plasma Group of the Space & Plasma Physics division of KTH, is the only European code that is capable of simulating the motion of induced metallic melts coupled with the thermoelectric response of large-area wetted PFCs, thus providing realistic surface deformation profiles.
-The general numerical problem falls under the category of free-surface MHD flows with phase transitions.
-MEMOS-U solves the incompressible resistive thermoelectric MHD set of equations within the shallow water approximation and the magnetostatic approximation coupled with the heat convection-diffusion equation.
-The MEMOS-U predictive capability has been successfully tested in multiple dedicated EUROfusion experiments that deliberately achieved PFC melting by edge localized modes, major disruptions and steady state heat loads.
-The series of experiments featured different material compositions (tungsten vs beryllium), exposure geometries (leading edge vs sloped), cooling (active vs passive) and electrical connections (grounded vs floating).
-These extensive validation activities have been partly funded by EUROfusion (TSVV, WP-DES, WP-TE, WP-PWIE), the ITER Organization (three contracts from 2016-date) and the Swedish Research Council (2018-05273_VR, 2021-05649_VR).
+The MEMENTO code (former MEMOS–U), developed and maintained by the Complex Plasmas Group of the Space & Plasma Physics division of KTH, is the only European code capable of simulating the self-consistent motion of induced metallic melts coupled with the thermoelectric response of large-area wetted PFCs, thus providing realistic surface deformation profiles.
+The general numerical problem falls under the category of free-surface MHD flows with phase change.
+MEMENTO solves the incompressible resistive thermoelectric MHD set of equations within the shallow water approximation and the magneto-static approximation coupled with the heat convection-diffusion equation.
+MEMENTO has been near-exclusively employed for PFC melt predictions in ITER & DEMO.
+The MEMENTO predictive capability has been successfully tested in multiple dedicated experiments that deliberately achieved PFC melting in a controlled manner.
+Benchmarking experiments concerned different plasma heat loads, tokamaks, materials, exposure geometries, cooling types and electrical connections.
+These extensive validation activities have been partly funded by EUROfusion, the ITER Organization and the Swedish Research Council.